nghttp2/nghttp2/doc/nghttpx.1.rst

-    The backend application protocol  can be specified using optional  "proto"   parameter,  and   in  the   form  of "proto=<PROTO>".
-All that share the same <PATTERN> must have the  same <PROTO>  value if  it is  given.  <PROTO>
-    should  be one  of  the following  list without  quotes:
+    The backend application protocol  can be specified using optional  "proto"   parameter,  and   in  the   form  of "proto=<PROTO>".  <PROTO> should be one of the following list  without  quotes:  "h2", "http/1.1".
-    "h2",  "http/1.1".
 The  default value of <PROTO> is  "http/1.1".
-Note that  usually "h2"  refers to  HTTP/2
+Note that usually "h2" refers to HTTP/2  over TLS.
-    over TLS.
 But in this  option, it may mean HTTP/2  over cleartext TCP unless  "tls" keyword is used (see below).

     TLS  can   be  enabled  by  specifying   optional  "tls" parameter.
 TLS is not enabled by default.